jenpennen/jennycho/src/content/work/melodyai.md

 ## Background

-[**Develop For Good (DFG)**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to bridging the digital divide in the nonprofit sector and volunteerism by providing opportunities for underserved and underrepresented college students to build real-world technical products for nonprofits.
+[**Develop For Good (DFG)**](https://www.developforgood.org/) is a 501(c)(3) nonprofit focused on closing the digital divide in the nonprofit sector and volunteerism.
+They offer opportunities for underserved and underrepresented college students to build real-world technical products for nonprofits.

 ## Problem

 During DFG's Winter 2024 cycle, founder Mary Zhu initiated conversations about integrating AI into the organization’s operations to address the growing demand for AI capabilities.
 To meet this demand, **I focused on a critical area where AI was frequently applied: project deliverable success**.
-This focus was driven by an unexpected trend I identified in survey responses from the previous project cycle, Summer 2023.
+This focus was driven by an unexpected trend I identified in student volunteers' survey responses from the previous project cycle, Summer 2023.

 ## Survey Findings

 ### <i class="fa-solid fa-magnifying-glass"></i> Over half of student volunteers reported using AI for DFG-related tasks for the Summer 2023 cycle.

-Over 75% of student volunteers reported using AI to aid their technical development needs to meet client deliverables.
+Over 70% of student volunteers reported using AI to aid their technical development needs to meet client deliverables.

 ### <i class="fa-solid fa-magnifying-glass"></i> 81% of students reported that AI significantly contributed to successful project outcomes by the end of the cycle.

-Students using AI tools reported using Ai to build their problem-solving and technical skills through suggestions provided by AI.
+Students using AI tools reported using AI to build their problem-solving and technical skills through suggestions provided by AI.

-## Define
+## Defining the Problem

 > How can Develop For Good enhance the development experience of student volunteers by leveraging AI tools and resources?